reusserl/imscp/gui/themes/default/README.md

-# Distribution files (i-MSCP default theme)
+# Distribution files

 ## Introduction

-The distribution files are used in production environments where development mode is disabled.
-The intent is to minimize server-load and the page-load time by concatenation and minification of html, css and js sources.
+Distribution files are used in production environments where development mode is disabled.
+The intent is to minimize server-load and the page-load time by concatenating and minifying html, css and js sources.

-### Howto build distribution files
+## Howto build distribution files

 ### Setup environment

-#### node.js installation
+#### Node.js installation

 As root user, run the following commands: